boschrexroth/ctrlx-automation-sdk/doc/connecting_qemu_vm_ctrlx.md

-# Connecting SDK QEMU VMs to a ctrlX CORE

-## Indroduction

 This document describes how SDK QEMU VMs and a ctrlX CORE can be connected.

-In our examples we are asuming a Windows 10 host with px.exe as local proxy.
+In our examples we are assuming a Windows 10 host with px.exe as local proxy.

 ## Connections between Host and SDK QEMU VMs